-It’s not empathic to make customers wait longer than expected to get help, especially with 73 percent of customers reporting that quick resolutions are the number one indicator of a good customer service experience.
+It’s not empathic to make customers wait longer than expected to get help, especially with 73 percent of customers reporting that quick resolutions are the number-one indicator of a good customer service experience.

-3. Listen to customer feedback
+3. Act on customer feedback

-What's the best way to understand your customers’ needs?
+The best way to understand your customers’ needs?
 Ask them.

-4. Build personalized relationships
+4. Build relationships through personalization

 5. Support causes your customers care about

 6. Focus on the human touch

-7. Provide empathy training to agents
+7. Provide empathy training

 8. Invest in the employee experience

-Empathy statements are one way for front-line agents and associates to build trust with customers.
-Empathetic statements demonstrate that:
+Empathy statements are one way for support agents and associates to build trust with consumers.

 - The agent is willing and able to help the customer reach a resolution.

-These are some examples of empathy statements:
+Here are some examples of empathy statements: